Gauerdia/Plantiful/README.md

 A social media, specifically designed for people, who love plants.
 The idea is to provide all the fundamental functionalities of a social media platform.
-With this being covered, a variety of functions shall be implemented that make the experience on this platform something special for people, who know a lot about plants, who love to learn more and who simply feel good, sharing their experiences with like-minded people.
+With this being covered, a variety of functions shall be implemented that makes the experience on this platform something special for people, who know a lot about plants, who love to learn more and who simply feel good, sharing their experiences with like-minded people.
-To achieve this, there exists a roadmap with a lot of idea to make the user experience as wholesome as possible.
+To achieve this, there exists a roadmap with a lot of ideas to make the user experience as wholesome as possible.

 ## Technology